michalsn/codeigniter4-uuid/README.md

 ## Limitations

-For now this class doesn't support SQLite3 database.
+For now this class doesn't support SQLite3 database when you want to strore UUIDs in a byte format.

 ## Supported UUID versions